-While some plants aren’t good for growing in your living room (think corn stalks and long pumpkin vines) there are many plants that are perfect for your living room window.
-A few plants that are perfect for small spaces would be: tomatoes, blueberries, carrots, lettuces, peppers, and herbs.
-If you have space that you could handle vertical climbing plants you could also add some peas to your garden.
+While some plants aren’t good for growing in your living room (think corn stalks and long pumpkin vines), there are many plants that are perfect for your living room window.
+A few plants that are perfect for small spaces are tomatoes, blueberries, carrots, lettuces, peppers, and herbs.
+If you have space that can handle vertical climbing plants, you could also add some peas to your garden.

-For decor/design purposes, try going with a number of different containers all different sizes.
-You’ll love the non-uniform look and when they are all green and growing it will be gorgeous flowing plants.
+For decor and design purposes, try going with a number of different containers in all different sizes.
+You’ll love the non-uniform look and when they are all green and growing, you’ll have gorgeous flowing plants.

-Some plants need to be in their own container.
+Some plants need to be in their own containers.
 Think about heavy leafy plants like full grown tomato bushes.
 They won’t leave much room for low growing plants around them.
-Other plants will do perfectly together in the same pot, I like to put above ground lettuces with below ground carrots to make a green container that has different leaves, textures and colors (not to mention that you are half way to home grown salads).
+Other plants will do perfectly together in the same pot—I like to put above ground lettuces with below ground carrots to make a green container that has different leaves, textures, and colors (not to mention that you are half way to home grown salads).

-The #1 issue in most container gardens is drainage.
-If your pots are coming indoors that have to be able to drain.
-So plan accordingly to have pots that have holes in the bottom and have drain saucers.
+Thetop issue in most container gardens is drainage.
+If your pots are coming indoors, they have to be able to drain, so plan accordingly to have pots that have holes in the bottom and have drain saucers.
 You don’t want roots that are water logged as it can cause large issues.

 How do you build a raised bed?

-You can go super easy with landscape stones that you set in place with no tools or nails required.
+You can go super easy with landscape stones or concrete blocks that you set in place with no tools or nails required.
 Or start to build wooden or even metal beds.
 The best thing to consider is your skill level and the amount you want to spend.
 Most of the time our beds are made from scraps of wood we have lying around to decrease the cost.
-We also have left over roofing metal that would be perfect to help build sides of a bed.
-If you go metal, I would highly recommend wood aronud the top and corners if you have small children.
+We also have leftover roofing metal that would be perfect to help build sides of a bed.
+Note: If you go metal, I would highly recommend wood around the top and corners if you have small children.

-In general having one or two raised beds along your back porch or even your back fence will be plenty of room to provide all the tomatoes and small veggies your want this summer!
+In general, having one or two raised beds along your back porch or even your back fence will be plenty of room to provide all the tomatoes and small veggies you want this summer!